evgenyneu/evgenii.com/blog/_posts/2016-04-16-programming-harmonic-oscillator.md

   <span>(1)</span>
 </div>

-We can think of a simple model for the harmonic oscillator consisting of a box that is attached to the ground with a spring.
+We can imagine a simple model for the harmonic oscillator consisting of a box that is attached to the ground with a spring.
 The *k* value in Equation 1 is the *spring constant* which describes the stiffness of the spring.
 The larger the *k* value the harder it is to stretch or compress the spring.

 To make things simple let's assume we are living in an ideal world with no friction.
 Therefore, if we move the box and let it go it will keep wiggling back and forth forever.